Voovs/.config/notes/utility_notes.md

  - Shipped with most Unix systems, so you can often use it on others' devices
  - Immense community backing

-Strangely vim also happens to be one of the best solutions to taking typed notes, once configured correctly.
+Strangely Vim also happens to be one of the best solutions to taking typed notes, once configured correctly.
 This mostly comes don't to not needing a mouse and really easy key bindings.
-If you're interested in that, you'll want to look at plugins such as `vimwiki` right away
+If you're interested in that, you'll want to look at plugins such as `Vimwiki` right away

 Is it faster?

 Yes.

-Although it'll vary based on the person, using vim will generally make you so much faster, when you already know what you're doing.
-Especially for anyone constantly in command like, a non-GUI vim makes you feel like you're typing faster than you're thinking, which feels really nice
+Although it'll vary based on the person, using Vim will generally make you so much faster, when you already know what you're doing.
+Especially for anyone constantly in command like, a non-GUI Vim makes you feel like you're typing faster than you're thinking, which feels really nice

 How's the transition?

-Transitioning to vim, when you've only ever used IDE style text editors isn't a quick process.
+Transitioning to Vim, when you've only ever used IDE style text editors isn't a quick process.
 It'll take 1-2 weeks of daily usage to regain you IDE developing speed.
 However, after a month, you'll end up much faster than what the IDE can manage across all fronts

-If you're considering a vim transition, make sure you have a week or two where you don't need to type at top speeds.
+If you're considering a Vim transition, make sure you have a week or two where you don't need to type at top speeds.
 It'll take more than a week if you're still using your IDE editor for faster coding

 With that considered.
-You'll know if vim is the text editor for you.
+You'll know if Vim is the text editor for you.
 If you're still unsure, just give it a shot in your spare time and maybe you'll really like it!

 Disclaimer: Vim will not become your IDE no matter now much you configure it.
 It shouldn't be.
-Things like multiple cursor editing and file tree navigation are done differently in vim.
-One of the most common mistakes beginners make is trying to make vim act identical to their IDE, instead of learning vim's way of doing things.
+Things like multiple cursor editing and file tree navigation are done differently in Vim.
+One of the most common mistakes beginners make is trying to make Vim act identical to their IDE, instead of learning Vim's way of doing things.
 Vim's way, while initially seeming worse and nonsensical, will gradual grown on you until you find it much faster and more intuitive